SUNLIGHT: Roger Ackling at the Henry Moore Institute

 The Henry Moore Institute is currently home to the most comprehensive exhibition of the work of artist Roger Ackling (1947-2014).

-Regular straight lines abound, from tiny even marks to long scars that form geometric shapes, confusing the object’s original purpose.
+Regular straight lines abound in the display, from tiny even marks to long scars that form geometric shapes, confusing the objects’ original purposes.
 There is ritual to his way of capturing a specific moment in time, with the artist often keeping note of the exact time and duration to complete the piece.
 While he could only work in sunny weather, some pieces record the moment of pause when a cloud passed over the sun, only to continue shortly after when the rays returned

 Ackling was a contemporary and close friend of Richard Long and Hamish Fulton, with all three graduating from Central St Martin’s in the 60s.
 The common thread between their work was the preference for working in the landscape, rather than in the confines of the studio.
-Ackling’s work was as close to nature as possible – he preferred not to mark the wood with instruments, instead allowing the sun itself to mark the objects maintaining a conscious distance from the materials, gently guiding the patterns.
+Ackling’s work was as close to nature as possible – he preferred not to mark the wood with instruments, instead allowing the sun itself to mark the objects.

 Accessibility